-Currently all Nova Scotia students (as determined by a definition established by the province) are entitled to a tuition reduction of \$256.60 per full unit of credit, in the form of a bursary, from the Nova Scotia Provincial Government.
+Currently all Nova Scotia students (as determined by a definition established by the province) are entitled to a tuition reduction of \$128.30 per course, in the form of a bursary, from the Nova Scotia Provincial Government.
 This reduction is not reflected in the fees noted in this book.